CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.2.md

 Given below are the capabilities from Microsoft Purview whcih strengthen your data security and compliance for Microsoft Copilot for Microsoft 365:

-## Using Data Classification in MS 365 Copilot
+## Using Data Classification in Microsoft 365 Copilot

 **Data classification** plays a critical role in helping businesses organize and safeguard their data.
 Sorting information by its level of sensitivity — like personally identifiable information or confidential records — lets organizations put in place tailored security measures against unauthorized intrusion and data leaks.
 Additionally, data classification enables businesses to comply with industry regulations and legal requirements by helping ensure that sensitive information is handled appropriately.